highfestiva/scimed-surveyor/README.md

 ./redeploy.sh
 ````

 That same procedure applies to updating the twitter-updater code.
-If you only update `http-server/conf` or
+If you only update [settings.py](blob/master/http-server/conf/settings.py)
-`nginx/conf/` you can skip the last step.
+or [nginx/conf/nginx.conf](blob/master/nginx/conf/nginx.conf) you can skip the last re-deploy step.

 # Backing up Elasticsearch data

-Copy the folder `elasticsearch-data/` and all it's subfolder, and you're done.
+Copy the folder `elasticsearch-data/` and all it's subfolder somewhere safe, and you're done.

 ## Improvements